hookenz/gotailwind/README.md

 # About

-I created this tool to make it easier to use tailwindcss within golang projects such as with those using the go [templ](https://templ.guide/) template engine or html/template etc.
+I created this tool to make it easier to use TailwindCSS within go projects such as with those using the go [templ](https://templ.guide/) template engine or html/template etc.

-It downloads the tailwindcss cli standalone binary automatically on first use.
+It downloads the TailwindCSS cli standalone binary automatically on first use.
+Subsequent invocations will use the cached copy.
 Nodejs is not required.

 Note: this requires go 1.24+.
-Upgrade to go 1.24 or newer before using this tool.
+You must upgrade to go 1.24 or newer before using this tool.

 # Usage

-To install the latest version of tailwindcss 4:
+To install the latest version of TailwindCSS v4:
 ```
 go get -tool github.com/hookenz/gotailwind/v4@latest
 ```

-Or a specific version of tailwindcss:
+Or a specific version of TailwindCSS:
 ```
 go get -tool github.com/hookenz/gotailwind/v4@v4.1.7
 ```

 To run it:
 ```
 go tool gotailwind
 ```

 # How does it work?
-This tool is a thin go wrapper around the standalone tailwindcss cli.
-It's just a go program that calls the appropriate tailwindcss binary that is downloaded and cached into a local cache folder.
+GoTailwind is a thin go wrapper around the standalone TailwindCSS cli.
+It's just a go program that calls the appropriate TailwindCSS binary that is downloaded and cached into a local cache folder.

-The tagged version corresponds to the version tailwindcss cli.
+The GoTailwind version matches the TailwindCSS cli version.

 It has been tested under Linux and Windows.
 It should also work under mac although is currently untested.
 Do let me know if it works or not.

-The version downloaded by this tool should match the tailwindcss cli.
-In linux they are placed into the versioned directories beneath
+In linux the TailwindCSS cli is placed into a versioned directory beneath:
 ```
 ~/.cache/gotailwind/
 ```

 i.e.
 ```
 ~/.cache/gotailwind/v4.1.7/tailwindcss-linux-x64
 ```

-Which means you can have different projects targetting different versions of tailwind.
+Which means you can have different projects targetting different versions of TailwindCSS.

 Note: Versions of this tool prior to 4.1.6 do not work properly due to bug and broken go cache.